Pixaler/SWWF/README.md

 # SWWF (Setup Windows without f@#k)

 Script that setup Windows 10 to my personal prefrences.

-Tested on Windows 10 LTSC 1809, Windows 10 LTSC 21H2, Windows 10 Pro 21H2, Windows 11 Pro 21H2
+## Works on:
+- Windows 10 LTSC
+- Windows 10 Pro
+- Windows 11 Pro

+## Installation

+Just put everything from repository to C drive and

+## Launch

+**Recommended:** Run PostInstall.cmd as an Administrator

+If you want to set settings in PersonalSetup.ps1 launch with "y" argument.
+It is installs some preferences for my portable apps, so you **do not need** to use it.
+## Links

-Main setup take from Izzy Laif "Настраиваю Windows 10 часов".
+Main setup took from Izzy Laif "Настраиваю Windows 10 часов".
 Link: https://www.youtube.com/watch?v=ATJbkPDLOVE&t=3s

-Setup for perfomance and script takes from: Windows 10 & 11 TURBO Optimization, Fr33thy.
+Setup for perfomance and scripts took from: Windows 10 & 11 TURBO Optimization, Fr33thy.
 Link: https://www.youtube.com/watch?v=Q1zLtq491ZE&t=673s

-## Installation

-Just put everything from repository to C drive and run _PostInstall.cmd as a **Administrator**

-Preferable use with Izzy Laif setup of portable programs.